 - I was able to clear my eczema after 2-3 weeks of using ¼ cup daily.

 - My son has been drinking camel milk for the past 3 yrs and his gut dysbiosis is gone, he’s skating and cycling without supporters, happy boy, eczema gone, no rashes, sleeping well, overall a lot of improvement in health.

 - Both of daughters’ and my own histamine reactions have significantly improved.
 My 5-yr old was on daily antihistamines because she had stomach pain and itching after every meal.
 Two weeks drinking camel milk and I was able to take her off them.

 - A reduction in inflammation!

-I have been hesitant in recommending camel milk on my blog because of the sourcing issue, until recently when I learned about All Desert Farms, which ships camel milk to most of the United States.
-(In Europe, camel milk can be sourced from a Dutch farm.)
+I have been hesitant in recommending camel milk on my blog because of the sourcing issue, until recently when I learned about Desert Farms, which ships camel milk to most of the United States.
+(In Europe, you can order from Desert Farms’ UK site or camel milk can be sourced from a Dutch farm.)

 Are you planning on trying camel’s milk?
 Let me know how it works for you!

 - Shabo Y, Barzel R, Margoulis M, Yagil R. Camel Milk for Food Allergies in Children.
 2005;7(12):796-798.

 - Shehadeh N, Shamir R, Berant M, Etzioni A. Insulin in human milk and the prevention of type 1 diabetes.
 Pediatric Diabetes.
 2001;2(4):175-177. doi:10.1034/j.1399-5448.2001.20406.x.